aws-samples/reinvent-2018-social-news-app/README.md

 ### Add auth to your project

 This will add Amazon Cognito Userpools and Amazon Cognito Identity pools to your project.
+Amazon Cognito Userpools will be used to keep track of your users and give them accounts with username and password.
+Amazon Cognito Identity pools will then give those accounts permissions to access AWS resources like the news articles.

 ```
 amplify add auth